mauriciopoppe/blog/site/content/notes/home-server-setup.md

 This REPL environment allowed me to iterate very fast in my small SBC.

-Of course, a fast workflow is only useful if I can actually access the server safely when I'm away from my desk.

 ## Secure Remote Access: Tailscale

-The server is never exposed to the internet via port forwarding.

-Instead, I use [Tailscale](https://tailscale.com/) which is installed across all my devices.
+I use [Tailscale](https://tailscale.com/) which is installed across all my devices.
-This allows me to SSH into the Pi or access the Grafana dashboard from my iPhone or MacBook anywhere in the world as if I were sitting in my living room.
+The primary motivator was that the DNS sinkhole would be useful when I'm away from home.

-The best part of tailscale is that I don't get to see ads in my devices even when I'm not at home!
+Inside the tailnet, AdguardHome acts as the DNS and is configured to filter most of the annoying ads and malware traffic which means that I don't get to see ads across my devices even when I'm not at home[^net-perf]!

-However, having this level of convenient access made me think harder about what would happen if one of those exposed services was actually compromised.
+[^net-perf]: The tradeoff is increased latency because every DNS request is resolved only in my home server.
+That means that if I'm very far away from home that I'd need to wait a lot!
+For now, I only enable it when I'm away from home but I haven't tried it out outside my city yet.

 ## Zero Trust